 You can find an overview of how Adobe may use information associated with you in the Adobe Privacy Centre.

 - Creative Cloud apps (as of 2014 release)

 - Adobe Photoshop Elements, Adobe Premiere Elements (as of version 13)

 - Acrobat Standard DC, Acrobat Pro DC (as of the 2017 release)

 - Adobe Photoshop Lightroom CC, Adobe Photoshop Lightroom 6

 - Adobe FrameMaker 2017

 What options do enterprise and education users have for sharing information about how they use Adobe desktop applications?

-When managing application installs via Creative Cloud Packager or with enterprise IDs, the ability to share this information with Adobe is disabled for Creative Cloud for teams, Creative Cloud for enterprise and Creative Cloud for education members and cannot be enabled.
+When managing application installs via Creative Cloud Packager or with enterprise IDs, the ability to share this information with Adobe is disabled for Creative Cloud for enterprise and Creative Cloud for education members and cannot be enabled.
 However, beta apps share usage information with Adobe.